 4 Common Questions About Electricians in Texas

 Becoming an electrician can open up all kinds of opportunities, especially in the Lone Star State.
-In a 2017 survey of Texas contractors, more than two-thirds said they were struggling to find enough tradespeople to fill open positions, and electricians were near the top of the most-wanted list.1 And with the Texas construction industry expected to grow almost 28 percent between 2014 and 2024, the opportunities should continue to emerge for years to come.2
+In a 2018 survey of Texas contractors, 78 percent said they were struggling to find enough tradespeople to fill open positions, and electricians were near the top of the most-wanted list.1 And with the Texas construction industry expected to grow more than 20 percent between 2016 and 2026, the opportunities should continue to emerge for years to come.2

 With those facts in mind, check out the following answers to four popular questions about the electrical trade in this state: